Commercial Vehicle Officer Selection Process

 Physical Agility Test

-This phase consists of four events: creeper course, crouching, cab climb, and trigger pull.
+This phase consists of four events: creeper course, cab climb, scale lift, and trigger pull.
 The events will be scored individually as a pass/fail.
 Failure of an event will result in disqualification for that particular selection process, and the applicant will not be allowed to participate in the remaining events.
 Applicants will not be allowed to retest, but may reapply for the next selection process, if eligible.

 Independent of the written examination and physical agility test, the applicant will participate in a structured oral interview.
 During the interview, the interview board will rate the applicant's oral communication skills and responses to questions in predetermined dimensions.